IMMUNOTHERAPY /PD1 INHIBITORS

 Two checkpoint inhibitors showing promise for lymphoma include Nivolumab (nye vol' ue mab), marketed as Opdivo and Keytruda also known as Pembrolizumab

-Immunotherapy drugs are currently approved in Australia for advanced melanoma and lung cancer.
+Immunotherapy drugs are currently approved in Australia for classical Hodgkin lymphoma.

 However there are immunotherapy trials in Australia for lymphoma.
-To find out more ask your doctor, dowload the ClinTrial Refer app or call Lymphoma Ausrtalia on 1800 359 081.
+To find out more ask your doctor, dowload the ClinTrial Refer app or call Lymphoma Australia on 1800 359 081.

 "After a number of failed therapies I am now in remission after starting a PD1 trial."
 Melissa